 Another argument that is almost always present either implicitly or explicitly is the bandwagon argument.
 If you perceive a problem with the aforementioned progression, that means many people much more distinguished than you are wrong, and you don't want to appear foolish, do you?
 Again, these articles proceed unabashedly in this manner even while warning you of the fallacious rhetoric of the enemy.

-I want to revisit that last sentence there:
+I want to revisit Rosenhouse's last sentence there:

 In the article by Rosenhouse I originally came across, the "detailed reply" to Sewell was a broken link, and but this was the match I found at the CSICOP site.